pantheon-systems/documentation/source/content/guides/wordpress-composer/03-create-wp-site-composer-ci-auto-test.md

 A custom, [Composer version of WordPress for Pantheon](https://github.com/pantheon-systems/wordpress-composer/) is used as the source for WordPress core.

-Third party WordPress dependencies, such as plugins and themes, are added to the project via `composer.json`.
+Third party WordPress dependencies, such as plugins and themes, are added to the project via `composer.json` file.
 The `composer.lock` file keeps track of the exact dependency version.
 Composer installer-paths are used to ensure the WordPress dependencies are downloaded into the appropriate directory.

 Non-WordPress dependencies are downloaded to the `/vendor` directory.

-1. Place all dependencies in the **require section** of your `composer.json` file.
+1. Place all dependencies in the **require** section of your `composer.json` file.

     - This includes dependencies that are only used in non-Live environments.
-All dependencies in the require section are pushed to Pantheon.
+All dependencies in the **require** section are pushed to Pantheon.

-1. Place all dependencies that are not a part of the web application but are necessary to build or test the project in the **require-dev section**.
+1. Place all dependencies that are not a part of the web application but are necessary to build or test the project in the **require-dev** section.

-    - Some examples are `php_codesniffer` and `phpunit`.
+    - Some example dependencies are `php_codesniffer` and `phpunit`.
 Dev dependencies are not deployed to Pantheon.

 ## Continuous Integration